nsalvador1/sprint5-speedgoatz/backlogs/sprint5-backlog.md

 Sprint 5 Planning Participants: Niko, Alex, Tony, Luke, Saikiran

-Done: When every requirment is completed, tested, and deliverable it is considered "done".
+Done: When every requirment is demoable in production, completed, tested, and deliverable it is considered "done".

 Sprint 5 Backlog: